Skip to main content

 $ edge app publish

 This will push the application to the Enthought quay repository and create an Application Version record in Edge.
-You can then launch the application from the Edge Workbench like any other native application.
+Once the application is successfully published, it can be launched from the Edge Workbench like any other native application.

 Step 4: Other commands